Lesbians, gays and bisexuals think about suicide more often than heterosexuals

-According to a new study led by researchers from the US National Institute of Mental Health, the risk of suicide among lesbian, gay, and bisexual adults varies considerably based on the intersection between sexual identity and other aspects of identity, such as gender, age and ethnicity.
+According to a new study led by researchers at the National Institute of Mental Health in the United States, the risk of suicide among lesbian, gay and bisexual adults varies considerably depending on the intersection between sexual identity and other aspects of identity, such as gender, age and ethnicity.

 The study, which examined data from a nationally representative survey of adults in the United States, also showed that lesbian, gay, and bisexual adults are generally more likely to report thoughts, plans, and attempts related to suicide. in the past 12 months compared to heterosexual adults.